Professional Discipline

 Having a criminal lawyer involved at this stage to provide advice on how to conduct yourself when answering to your regulatory body, and their investigation of any alleged criminal misconduct can be a huge benefit to both investigations.

-How Eventum Legal can help you?
+How Eventum Legal Can Help You?

 We are not employment lawyers, and therefore we cannot advise on employment issues.
 However, our criminal defence lawyers have dealt with many cases whereby a suspect has unknowingly assisted a police investigation by what they have said to their employers during professional disciplinary investigations.